 Many tourists choose to stay at the campground the night before and hike up to the viewpoint for sunrise first thing the next morning.

 The campground is very close to Phu Chi Fa in the national forest park, therefore you can walk from the campground to the perfect sunrise location.
 Tents are available for rent and will cost approximately 200 baht.

 When we camped at a national park in Thailand, the campground provided a tent, sleeping bag, and a sleeping mat.
-I would assume this is the case for the campground at Phu Chi Fa as well.
+I would assume this is the case for the camping area at Phu Chi Fa as well.

 Prior to visiting Phu Chi Fa, we had no idea where we were going to stay.
 Instead, we just figured it out along the way.